Life (a Foundation)

 Other genetic mutations can be bad, neutral or good depending on the environment wherein the cell or organism lives.
 For instance, if a mutation allowed a cell to better withstand an acidic environment, then that may be a good thing in an acidic environment, but a bad thing in an alkaline environment.
 If a mutation gave an organism thicker and warmer fur, then that may be a good thing in an arctic environment, but a bad thing in a tropical environment.

-If the genes in an organism mutate too much, then the organism could develop cancer and die prematurely.
-If the genes in a species did not mutate enough, then the species may not develop the needed diversity to evolve and to adapt to changes in its environment.
+If the genes in an organism mutate too much, then the organism may not be able to reproduce or may develop cancer or some other deadly abnormality and die prematurely.
+If the genes in a species did not mutate enough, then the species may not develop the needed diversity to evolve and to adapt to changes in its environment and possibly die out.

 Over time, a species can accumulate many genetic mutations, which could increase its genetic diversity, which could allow the species to survive in a changing environment or to migrate into different environments.
 In some cases, enough genetic mutations occur to turn an organism into a new species.